vmware-archive/isv-portal/docs/concourse.md

       regexp: .*-(?P<version>.*)\.pivotal
       secret_access_key: your-aws-access-key-don't-check-this-in!
   ```
 1. Declare a resource to store a tile-history.yml file.
-This file is needed by the tile-generator process.
+This file is needed by the tile-generator process:
-It makes sense to store this in the same place as your build artifacts (but you can store it in another bucket if you wish):

   ```yml
   - name: tile-history